MicrosoftDocs/learn/learn-pr/azure/monitor-report-aad-security-events/includes/3-integrate-activity-logs-with-monitor.md

-Azure provides advanced logging, which lets you see both the users who have signed in to your system and what they did while connected.
+You can use advanced logging in Azure both to see the users who have signed in to your system and to see what they did while connected.

-You've seen how to access the sign-in and audit logs, and how you might use them to search for unexpected user behavior.
+You've seen how to access the sign-in and audit logs, and how you might use the logs to search for unexpected user behavior.
 Having access to this data is a significant first step in protecting your network, assets, and resources.
 Gathering and processing the log files can be labor-intensive.
 This process might identify suspicious user behavior after the event, but it still doesn't meet your security team's need for a real-time view of such behavior.

 Azure Monitor can provide the real-time views and alerting that your security team needs.
 To reassure your team, you want to learn more about Azure Monitor and how it's used to identify suspicious sign-in behavior.

-In this unit, you set up a Log Analytics workspace to hold and store the audit and sign-in log data.
+This unit describes how to set up a Log Analytics workspace to hold and store the audit and sign-in log data.
 You then learn how to send the log files to Azure Monitor.
 Finally, you see how to create Azure Monitor alerts to notify the team when there's suspicious user behavior or activity.

+In a later exercise, you can try it yourself.

 ## Prerequisites

-To use the Log Analytics workspace and Azure Monitor logs, make sure that you have the following items available or set up:
+To use a Log Analytics workspace and Azure Monitor logs, make sure that you have the following items available or set up:

-- Access to the Log Analytics workspace
+- Access to a Log Analytics workspace
 - Access to Azure Monitor logs
-- Access to Azure Active Directory (Azure AD) diagnostic settings
+- Access to Azure AD diagnostics settings
 - An Azure AD Premium 1 or Premium 2 subscription
 - Any of the following Azure AD roles:
-  - *Security Administrator*
+  - Security Administrator
-  - *Security Reader*
+  - Security Reader
-  - *Report Reader*
+  - Report Reader
-  - *Global Administrator*
+  - Global Administrator

 ## Log Analytics workspace